sree1658/PlayerPerformanceAnalysis/README.md

 This repository contains a Shiny application designed for analyzing IPL player performances.
 The application provides insights into various IPL players, their statistics, and allows users to interactively explore and visualize player data.

 ## Features
+- View short analyis on Key players on Player Info Page along with link to their IPLT20 profile page.
-- View detailed statistics of IPL players.
+- View detailed statistics of IPL players on Batting analysis tab.
-- Interactive visualizations for better insights.
 - Compare players based on different metrics.
 - Search and filter players based on teams, seasons, and performance parameters.

 ## Data Sources
-The data used in this application is sourced from [provide source here, if applicable].
-Ensure that all data usage complies with relevant licenses and permissions.
+The data used in this application is sourced from IPLT20 website(www.iplt20.com) and Kaggle data sets (https://www.kaggle.com/datasets/utkarshtomar736/ipl-mens-cricket-matches-data-2008-2023).
+Data is available till 2023 season only and hence performance for current season will not reflect in the performance analysis.

 ## Tabs and Sidebar Filters
 ### Tabs
 The application is organized into several tabs for different functionalities:
-- **Overview:** Provides a general overview of player statistics.
+- **Player Info:** Provides a general overview of key players who have played more than one season and their  statistics.
-- **Comparison:** Allows users to compare multiple players side by side.
+- **Batting analysis:** Allows users to see the performance of multiple players over seasons.
-- **Visualization:** Offers interactive charts and graphs to visualize player performance metrics.

 ### Sidebar Filters
 The sidebar includes filters to refine player selections based on:
-- **Team:** Filter players based on their IPL team.
+- **Team:** Filter players based on their IPL team they have played .
-- **Season:** Select specific IPL seasons to view player performances.
-- **Performance Metrics:** Adjust parameters such as runs scored, wickets taken, strike rate, etc., to filter players based on performance criteria.
+- **Phase of Innings:** Select specific phase of Innings to see how different players have performed over seasons.
+- Sidebar option is availble for Batting analysis tab only